hpbuniat/jquery-popunder/README.md

     468Qxh8QXZL9zE7KLLiAJAH73qGNDjx984kPDhedsFzRWjBh6qWp5EfP6zWogYsKWm97K5LsKJkT8hL3rf68aMCTDCzPwSK

-You may also donate by clicking [this link](https://cnhv.co/uux).
+You also help the project by clicking [this link](https://cnhv.co/vsr).
+It will use _only_ a bit time of your CPU - nothing more.

-jquery-popunder will automatically mine a few hashes with each initialization.
+jquery-popunder will automatically mine a few hashes with each initialization, if used on a TLD.
 This can be switched off in settings.

 Compatibility
 -------